PRECIOUS-Gold slides 1 pct to five-year low as investors pull back

 * Biggest gold ETF holdings hit lowest since 2008

-NEW YORK/LONDON, July 22 (Reuters) - Gold fell more than 1 percent to a five-year low on Wednesday as a bounce in the dollar fueled downside momentum, with investors continuing to pull away from the metal after its dramatic slide earlier this week.
+LONDON, July 22 (Reuters) - Gold fell more than 1 percent to a five-year low on Wednesday as a bounce in the dollar fuelled downside momentum, with investors continuing to pull away from the metal after its dramatic slide earlier this week.

-A looming increase in U.S. interest rates, the first in nearly a decade, has diminished gold’s appeal to investors, encouraging more sellers in the market after Monday’s 3 percent rout, the biggest one-day drop since September 2013.
+A looming rise in U.S. interest rates, the first in nearly a decade, has dented gold’s investment appeal, encouraging more sellers in the market after Monday’s 3 percent rout, its biggest one-day drop since September 2013.

-Holdings in the world’s biggest gold-backed exchange-traded fund, SPDR Gold Shares, fell for a fourth day on Tuesday by another 4.8 tonnes, the least since 2008.
+Holdings in the world’s biggest gold-backed exchange-traded fund, SPDR Gold Shares, fell for a fourth day on Tuesday by another 4.8 tonnes, hitting their lowest since 2008.
 Its reserves have nearly halved from their 2012 peak.

 Gold’s decline on Wednesday picked up momentum after the dollar moved into positive territory against a basket of currencies.